James-Wickenden/chess3d/README.md

 ## Todo:

+- Add a menu screen with options
 - Parse model OBJs and MTLs into 3d space with openGL
 - Add camera controls w/ tutorial help with mouse/arrow key movement
-- Create the game logic for chess, based on building the incremental steps of a gameplay session:
 - Adding a PGN to the game window
-	- Pawn promotions
-	- Saving/loading games
+- Create the game logic for chess, based on building the incremental steps of a gameplay session
+	- PGN white/black player names, and other metadata
 - Sound effects!
 - Playing w a bot by API?

 ## In progress:

 - Create the game logic for chess, based on building the incremental steps of a gameplay session:
-	- Undoing moves with a gamestate stack
+	- Saving/loading games
+	- Pawn promotions

 - Create low poly 3d chess models

 ## Completed: